Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Abstract

 \section{Abstract}

-Accurate transfer of information across multiple sectors to enhance model estimation is both significant and challenging in multi-sector portfolio optimization involving a large number of assets in different classes.
-Within the framework of factor modeling, we propose a novel data-adaptive multi-task learning methodology that quantifies and learns the relatedness among the principal temporal subspaces (spanned by factors) across multiple sectors under study.
-This approach not only improves the simultaneous estimation of multiple factor models but also enhances multi-sector portfolio optimization, which heavily depends on the accurate recovery of these factor models.
-Additionally, a novel and easy-to-implement algorithm, termed projection-penalized principal component analysis, is developed to accomplish the multi-task learning procedure.
-Diverse simulation designs and practical application on daily return data from Russell 3000 index demonstrate the advantages of multi-task learning methodology.
+Accurately capturing the transfer of information across multiple sectors to enhance model estimation is both significant and challenging in multi-sector portfolio optimization involving a large number of assets in different sectors.
+Within the framework of factor modeling, we propose a novel data-adaptive multi-task learning methodology that quantifies and learns the relatedness among the principal temporal subspaces (spanned by factors) across multiple sectors.
+This approach improves the estimation of multiple factor models and thus enhances multi-sector portfolio optimization.
+A novel and easy-to-implement algorithm, termed projection-penalized principal component analysis, is developed to accomplish the multi-task learning procedure.
+We establish asymptotic properties for both the estimators from the multi-task factor model and the associated multi-task portfolio risk and Sharpe ratio estimators.
+Our simulation study, and empirical applications based on the data of the Russell 3000 index components with the Fama-French industrial sectors, demonstrate the advantages of the newly proposed multi-task learning methodology.